HiinEnkelte/carrion-baggage/README.md

   * Right-click on CVProject in Navigator pane (bottom left)
   * Team > Create Patch...
      * Click "Workspace" radio button and "Browse"
+     * Select CVProject in the file browser pane
      * In "File name:" text box, enter `yourinitials-YYYYMMDD.patch`, e.g. kk-20150506.patch
-       * For subsequent edits on the same day, add a number: e.g. kk-20150506-1.patch
+       * (*For subsequent edits on the same day, add a number: e.g. kk-20150506-1.patch*)
-     * Click "Finish"
+     * Click "OK", then "Finish"

 #### 2. Commit and push modified files